-This draft Sportsground Strategy and Action Plan (SSAP) provides a detailed roadmap for the provision of the City of Parramatta Council’s (Council) sportsground network to meet existing and future community needs.
+The Sportsground Strategy and Action Plan (SSAP) provides a detailed roadmap for the provision of Council's sportsground network to meet existing and future community needs.

-Feedback was welcomed on the Draft Sportsground Strategy and Action Plan between Wednesday 1 September and 9am and 5:00pm on Wednesday 13 October 2021.
+Council sought community and stakeholder feedback on the Draft Sportsground Strategy and Action Plan between Wednesday 1 September and Wednesday 13 October 2021.
 Submissions are now closed.

 Frequently asked questions (FAQs)